Informed debate on the demands of the future

 The Clore Management Centre is on the opposite site of Torrington Square from the main Birkbeck College building.
 Torrington Square (which is a pedestrian-only square) is about 10 minutes walk from either Russell Square or Goodge St tube stations.
 See this map.

 Note that lunch is not supplied.
 This Google Map lists selected restaurants and coffee shops that are within around 10 minutes walk from the conference venue – providing a wide choice of options for lunch.

-Tickets for the full-day event are priced at £18, to cover room hire, refreshments, and IT and AV expenses.
-If there are still spaces in the room, people who didn’t register in advance can obtain a ticket for £20 on the door.
+Tickets for the full-day event were priced at £18, to cover room hire, refreshments, and IT and AV expenses.
+Since there were still spaces in the room, people who didn’t register in advance could obtain a ticket for £20 on the door.

 (Until 31st July, reduced cost registration was available, at £15 per ticket.
 The original Early Bird registration price of £12 expired on 15th June.)

-To register for this event, see this meetup page.
+Registration for this event used this meetup page.

-Journalists who can point to an established track record of publications about technology and/or futurism in major media outlets (e.g. Wired, BBC, New Scientist) are invited to contact the organisers to obtain a press pass.
+Journalists who could point to an established track record of publications about technology and/or futurism in major media outlets (e.g. Wired, BBC, New Scientist) were invited to contact the organisers to obtain a press pass.